biendltb/biendltb.github.io/_posts/2021-01-03-jekyll-minimal-mistakes.md

 3. Install Ruby gems with `rbenv` ([ref](https://gorails.com/setup/ubuntu/18.04))

-    Note: Try to not go for a too new version if you do not needed (e.g. 3.0.0 gives me errors while 2.7.2 does not).
+    Note: Try to not go for a too new version if you do not needed (Jekyll is not compatible with Ruby 3 so 2.7.2 is appropriate).
+(Error: no implicit conversion of Hash into Integer (TypeError))

     ```bash
     cd